woodywff/brats_2019/README.md

 If you wanna download our trained models, there is [an image we uploaded to dockerhub](https://hub.docker.com/r/woodywff/brats2019) inside which you could find the saved .h5 files.

 ## Development Environment
-Both my desktop and laptop had contributed a lot during the project.
+Both my desktop and laptop had contributed a lot to the project.

 Desktop:
 - gtx1080ti